 The question remains as to what to do after one has completed one or another of these basic recorder methods.
 One very sound suggestion is to go back to the beginning and work through it a second time, albeit at a much faster pace.
 This will serve not just as a review but will also catch any basic technical problems that were not mastered the first time around.
 Students are generally amazed, after having struggled through the end of the method, to find how much easier some of the earlier materials have become in the interim; a period of consolidation and self-affirmation is probably a very sound premise, both educationally and psychologically.The second volume of the Duschenes method (see above) offers a substantial amount of musical material useful to adults who have worked their way through both volumes of the Orr method.
 For those players who wish to progress beyond an intermediate level of accomplishment, the short list of Genuinely Useful Study Materials becomes even shorter, although there are a few real gems to be had.

-Rooda: 95 Dexterity Exercises and Dances for Recorders in C
+G. Rooda: 95 Dexterity Exercises and Dances for Recorders in C

-For lower intermediate players wanting to improvement their technical facility, this Dutch publication provides short and relatively painless technical etudes interspersed with charming Dutch, German, and English 18th century dance tunes.
+For lower intermediate players wanting to improve their technical facility, this Dutch publication provides short and relatively painless technical etudes interspersed with charming Dutch, German, and English 18th century dance tunes.
 The brief text headings are in both Dutch and English, and a companion volume is available for F recorders.

-Duschenes: Studies in Recorder Playing - Soprano
+Mario Duschenes: Studies in Recorder Playing - Soprano

-Duschenes: 12 Etudes for Soprano Recorder
+Mario Duschenes: 12 Etudes for Soprano Recorder

 These two volumes by the author of the above-recommended recorder method provide excellent if traditional practice materials in the scale-and-chord-study genre for those soprano players who have completed a beginning method and want to improve their technical facility and develop accuracy, strength, and independence of finger movement.
 The use of a metronome with these studies is highly recommended.

-Linde: Sopranblockflötenschule für Fortgeschrittene
+Hans-Martin Linde: Sopranblockflötenschule für Fortgeschrittene

 Hans-Martin Linde's Sopranblockflötenschule für Fortgeschrittene (Soprano Recorder School for Advanced Players) is an excellent collection of exercises, tunes, and duets.
 The intonation studies are particularly useful, such matters as articulation, ornamentation, elementary performance practice, and musical style which are usually ignored by other tutors are succinctly explained, and the removable fingering and trill chart is one of the few that is both comprehensive and accurate.

-Linde: Die Kleine Übung
+Hans-Martin Linde: Die Kleine Übung

 The Linde advanced soprano method may also be supplemented by his Die Kleine Übung (The Little Etude), a tiny little volume of daily studies that treats a wide number of stylistic and technical problems, such as alternate fingerings and commonly out-of-tune notes.
 Like the method, the text is in German only, but there is very little explanatory material and even the most confirmed Deutschophobe can get through it easily with only occasional reference to a German-English dictionary.
 Once again, Schott should really consider publishing an alto transposition of these extremely useful, intelligently written, highly musical study materials.

-Rooda: 95 Dexterity Exercises and Dances for Recorders in F
+G. Rooda: 95 Dexterity Exercises and Dances for Recorders in F

-For lower intermediate players wanting to improvement their technical facility, this Dutch publication provides short and relatively painless technical etudes interspersed with charming Dutch, German, and English 18th century dance tunes.
+For lower intermediate players wanting to improve their technical facility, this Dutch publication provides short and relatively painless technical etudes interspersed with charming Dutch, German, and English 18th century dance tunes.
 The brief text headings are in both Dutch and English, and a companion volume is available for C recorders.

-Duschenes: Studies in Recorder Playing - Alto
+Mario Duschenes: Studies in Recorder Playing - Alto

-Duschenes: 12 Etudes for Alto Recorder
+Mario Duschenes: 12 Etudes for Alto Recorder

 These two volumes by the author of the above-recommended recorder method provide excellent if traditional practice materials in the scale-and-chord-study genre for those alto players who have completed a beginning method and want to improve their technical facility and develop accuracy, strength, and independence of finger movement.
 The use of a metronome with these studies is highly recommended.

-Linde: Die Kunst des Blockflötenspiels
+Hans-Martin Linde: Die Kunst des Blockflötenspiels

 For the alto recorder player wishing to progress beyond the intermediate level, there are a number of extremely useful materials written by Hans-Martin Linde.
 His Die Kunst des Blockflötenspiels (The Art of Recorder Playing) is a comprehensive assortment of intermediate and advanced level technical studies, succinct explanations of topics such as breathing, fingering, articulation, and vibrato, and a considerable number of carefully edited excerpts from baroque sonatas which serve as an excellent introduction to the early 18th century solo and ensemble literature for the alto recorder.
 The German text is considerably more extensive and integral to this work, although it is still a highly useful volume for those with little or no facility in the German language.
 There would be an enormous market for an English-language translation of this extremely useful volume.

-Linde: Neuzeitliche Übungsstücke für die Altblockflöte
+Hans-Martin Linde: Neuzeitliche Übungsstücke für die Altblockflöte

 Linde's Neuzeitliche Übungsstücke für die Altblockflöte (Contemporary Etudes for Alto Recorder) is an equally useful volume of 22 studies in a conservative 20th century neo-Hindemith style.
 Like the Chopin Etudes for piano, each of these pieces addresses a single particular technical or stylistic problem.
 Also like the Chopin Etudes, these pieces are highly musical and listenable in and of themselves; a select number of them would make a rewarding group of recital pieces for unaccompanied recorder.
 Even if you think you don't enjoy contemporary music, try it -- you'll like it!

-Hunt: The Bass Recorder
+Edgar Hunt: The Bass Recorder

 For those players wishing to branch out into playing bass recorder, a tiny little volume written by English recorder player, teacher, and collector Edgar Hunt, entitled appropriately enough The Bass Recorder, is a very useful general introduction to the instrument.
 The author treats a variety of topics, such as notation, playing position, instruments, fingering, repertory, style, and concludes with some useful information on the great bass, and historical renaissance and baroque bass recorders.
 Although one sometimes wishes that some of these topics had been treated in greater depth and detail, the author does manage to pack into fifteen pages of text a great deal of useful information.

-Bloodworth: The Bass Recorder Handbook
+Denis Bloodworth: The Bass Recorder Handbook

-This newer volume is considerably more detailed and comprehensive than the Hunt book described above, although it covers much of the same ground and also provides playing material as well.
+This newer volume is considerably more detailed and comprehensive than the Hunt book described above, although it covers some of the same ground and also provides a wealth of playing material as well.
 The first half consists of some useful information and words of advice about selecting and playing bass recorders, followed by a very detailed discussion of standard and suitable alternate fingerings for every note on the instrument, and concludes with a few comments about the greatbass and contrabass instruments.
 Clearly the author assumes that most players have instruments with many problem notes that need to be doctored or humored; perhaps a better solution would have been to advise his readers to buy an instrument from someone who can tune and adjust the instrument beforehand and thereby save the player a lot of grief.The second half of this publication consists of a well-chosen selection of complete pieces and sonata movements, some quite extensive, from the baroque repertoire: some are bass lines, others are solo alto parts transposed for bass, and the last work is a complete three-movement Telemann duet for two bass recorders.
 These are ordered roughly by degree of difficulty from lower intermediate to advanced and provide a progressive course of study for the aspiring bass player.
 Players should be warned, however, that an optimally designed and adjusted instrument is absolutely essential to playing these pieces well and up to speed.
 Poor instruments will simply not be up to the task.

-Heyens/Bowman: Advanced Recorder Technique - The Art of Playing the Recorder
+Gudrun Heyens/Peter Bowman: Advanced Recorder Technique - The Art of Playing the Recorder

 Volume 1 - Finger and Tongue Technique